timothy-barry/GENETHOFF/README.md

 Genome name is user-defined but must be referenced using the exact same name in the Sample Data Sheet.

-'Index' corresponds to the prefix used when bowtie2 index was built.
+'Index' corresponds to the prefix used when bowtie2 index was built ([Build index manualy]).

 ``` yaml
 ## path to references